In order to provide you with the specific service information regarding your community, please enter your ZIP code:

 Who: | Residents of Unincorporated Areas (Including the communities of Ramona, Julian, Santa Ysabel, Lakeside, Ranchita, etc.) |

-Where: | Ramona Permanent Collection Facility located at the Ramona Disposal Services Transfer Station at 324 Maple Street. |
+Where: | The Ramona Permanent Collection Facility is located at the Ramona Disposal Services Transfer Station at 324 Maple Street. |

 Appointment Required – No Exceptions

 Hazardous waste is unused or leftover portions of products containing toxic chemicals used around the home.
-Products labeled Caution, Warning, Danger, Poison, Toxic, Flammable or Corrosive are considered hazardous.
+Products labeled Caution, Warning, Danger, Poison, Toxic, Flammable, or Corrosive are considered hazardous.

 The facility will NOT accept business waste, tires, explosives, radioactive material, or medical waste!

 Did you know that Americans purchase nearly 3 billion dry-cell batteries every year to power radios, toys, cellular phones, watches, laptop computers, and portable power tools?
-Dry-cell batteries include alkaline and carbon zinc (9-volt, D, C, AA, AAA), mercuric-oxide (button, some cylindrical and rectangular), silver-oxide and zinc-air (button), and lithium (9-volt, C, AA, coin, button).
+Dry-cell batteries include alkaline and carbon zinc (9-volt, D, C, AA, AAA), mercuric-oxide (button, some cylindrical and rectangular), silver-oxide, and zinc-air (button), and lithium (9-volt, C, AA, coin, button).
 On average, each person in the United States discards eight dry-cell batteries per year.

 One way to reduce the number of batteries in the waste stream is to purchase rechargeable batteries.
-Nearly one in five dry-cell batteries purchased in the United States is rechargeable.
+Nearly one in five dry-cell batteries purchased in the United States are rechargeable.
 Over its useful life, each rechargeable battery may substitute for hundreds of single-use batteries.

 Residential customers can now conveniently recycle your household batteries (AAA, AA, C, D, and 9V only) for FREE at Ramona Disposal (during operating hours only).